theo-armour/oldenfit/2019-09-09-replies-to-message.md

-R Replies to message
+# Replies to message

 > Thank you sharing your thoughts with me; they help me understand you a little better so I can be a better support/resource for you.
 I think you are mostly on track.

 And thank you for your speedy and engaged reply.